-On 30 June 2011, the parent entity entered into finance lease arrangements to acquire computer equipment.
+As at 30 June 2011, the parent entity entered into finance lease arrangements to acquire computer equipment.
 The lease payments are \$12,000 per month over a three year period ending 30 June 2014.
 These commitments are not recognised as liabilities as the relevant assets have not yet been received.

-42 CONTINGENCIES
+42 Contingencies